ecolell/pfamserver/README.md

 To run the server you need to execute:

-    $ python -m pfamserver
+    $ DEBUG=True DB=root:root@localhost:3306/pfamserver python -m pfamserver

-Before the start, the server it is going to update (when it is outdated) to the last version of the file Pfam-A.full.gz (approximately 13GB), so be patient it can take a while.
+After start, the server it is going to check for new updates at night in background.
+The update is composed of the download and deployment of the last version of the file *Pfam-A.full.gz* (approximately 13GB) and download and deployment of all the files inside the *database_files* folder (approximately 77GB), so be patient it can take a while.

+At midnight, when the deploy of the last update is ready (because was runned on background) it should restart the machine.
+You should ensure the previous command is executed after the server boots up so it should stay update automatically without any human intervention.

 Example